-Located in the Freedom Tower in Mexico City, the St. Regis Hotel offers panoramic views of the surrounding metropolis.
-As with the original St. Regis Hotel in New York, guests are provided with a butler who attends to specific wishes; whether it’s a morning wake-up call or a freshly pressed suit.
-The hotel boasts no less than six restaurants, which are consistently ranked among the best dining options in the city.
-The hotel’s Remède Spa offers massages and other therapies, steam rooms, saunas and a juice and tea bar.
-A night’s stay at the hotel starts at less than US$300 for a deluxe room and rises to around US$800 for a luxury suite.
+Located in Mexico City’s Freedom Tower, the St Regis Hotel offers panoramic views of the surrounding metropolis.
+As with the original St Regis Hotel in New York, guests are provided with a butler who attends to specific wishes – whether it’s a morning wake-up call or a freshly pressed suit.
+The hotel boasts no less than five restaurants, which are consistently ranked among the best dining options in the city.
+Try the suckling pig tacos with pickled red onion and grilled pineapple at their modern Mexican restaurant, Diana.
+Don’t miss the sabrage every evening at 6.30pm when the maître d’hôtel uncorks a bottle of champagne with a sword, in the style of Napoleon Bonaparte.

-This splendid nine-suite boutique hotel in Puerto Vallarta comes with a sizeable dose of Hollywood glamour.
-Formerly owned by Elizabeth Taylor and Richard Burton, the hotel comprises two separate houses, once owned by each actor, connected by a replica of Venice’s Bridge of Sighs.
-According to local lore, the former was sent to the opposite house whenever an argument broke out between the stormy lovers.
-The Richard Burton Suite is set in the actor’s former sitting room and is available to guests for US$435.
-The Elizabeth Taylor Suite is a more 2,500 square-foot luxury pad that was once her bedroom and boasts her original heart-shaped bathtub.
-A night in this opulent apartment will set you back US$825.
+This splendid nine-suite boutique hotel in Puerto Vallarta comes with a sizable dose of Hollywood glamour.
+Formerly owned by Elizabeth Taylor and Richard Burton, the hotel comprises two separate houses, belonging to each actor, connected by a replica of Venice’s Bridge of Sighs.
+According to local lore, Burton was sent to the opposite house whenever an argument broke out between the stormy lovers.
+The Richard Burton Suite is set in the actor’s former sitting room and is available to guests.
+The Elizabeth Taylor Suite is a 2,500sqft (232sqm) luxury pad that was once her bedroom and boasts her original heart-shaped bathtub.